arfontalvoANU/solstice/README.md

 - Add the support of an optional normal map to the materials.
 It defines spatially varying normals in the tangent space of the surface.
-Currently, only the quadric surfaces are parameterized: using a normal mapped material on the other shapes will produce unforeseen behaviors.
+Currently, only the quadric surfaces are parameterizable: using a normal mapped material on the other shapes will produce unforeseen behaviors.
 - Add the support of spectral data to the materials: a material attribute can be either a scalar or follow a spectral distribution.